scheinerman/SimplexTableaux.jl/README.md

 │   Cons 2 │ 0 │  -1/9 │   4/9 │  -1 │   0 │ 14/9 │   2 │
 └──────────┴───┴───────┴───────┴─────┴─────┴──────┴─────┘
 ```
-The function `pivot` has works the same, but does not modify the `Tableau`.
-It returns a
-copy with the result of the pivot.

 #### Basis pivot